Sunday, 20 June 2010

 We had leisurely coffees before strolling off towards the camping ground, which was about a kilometre upstream on the river Gers.

-The grand monumental staircase from the old town to the Gers was being restored, so we took the workmen’s metal scaffolding ladder down to river level and made our way to the camping ground by memory.
+The grand monumental staircase from the old town to the Gers was being restored, so we used the workmen’s metal scaffolding ladder to ge down to river level, and made our way to the camping ground by memory.

 It was open, to our relief, and buzzing with activity.
 We were sent to the tent area at the back, where all the big old trees that had shaded it in 2004 had been cut down.
 Luckily it was cool weather.